AIIrondev/Cabug-Folder-Sorter/README.md

 ## Further

-I startet the Projekt in 2019, because I liked standardised stuff so this is the way for my Dokuments and evry Golfer on my PC.
+I startet the Projekt in 2019, because I liked standardised stuff so this is the way for my Dokuments and every Folfer on my PC.